-To sum up, this study builds on existing literature investigating whether flexible working arrangements can significantly enhance firm productivity and innovation.
+To sum up, this study builds on existing literature demonstrating that flexible working arrangements can significantly enhance firm productivity and innovation.
 Both the JD-R framework and the Resource-Based View (RBV) theory provide valuable theoretical foundations for understanding this relationship.
-The JD-R framework highlights how flexible work serves as a critical job resource, improving employee well-being and performance by helping them manage job demands, leading to higher engagement and creativity (Qi et al., 2023).
-Instead, the RBV theory views flexible work arrangements as a strategic resource that contributes to a firm's competitive advantage by attracting and retaining talent, fostering innovation, and enhancing overall business productivity (Barney et al., 2011; Qi et al., 2023).
-Despite these insights, there is still a lack of comprehensive empirical evidence of a direct link between various FWAs and business performance, particularly in the UK and, in general, after COVID-19 which saw a massive shift in working practices.
-Drawing on Scottish SME data, this study is of particular interest to Scotland given the geographical remoteness of some of its firm locations, and the dominance of sole traders and microbusinesses in these locations, which increase the challenges and opportunities of staff recruitment and retention (Miller et al., 2020), possibly exacerbating the impact on firms of this new legislation if the cost of compliance is too high.
-Therefore, our study provides new evidence-based analysis to inform policymakers, senior managers/business owners, and academics about the potential implications of different types of working hour arrangements on firm productivity and innovativeness, particularly in Scotland.
-This study not only contributes to the existing literature, but also offers insights for decision-makers tasked with addressing the complexities of staff recruitment, retention, and productivity and innovation enhancement across different sectors and urban vs rural geographies.
-We also use both pre- and postpandemic data, something still novel in this field.
+The JD-R framework highlights how flexible work serves as a critical job resource, improving employee well-being and performance by helping them manage job demands, leading to higher engagement and creativity (Qi et al., 2021).
+Instead, the RBV theory views flexible work arrangements as a strategic resource that contributes to a firm's competitive advantage by attracting and retaining talent, fostering innovation, and enhancing overall business productivity (Barney et al., 2011; Qi et al., 2021).
+Despite these insights, there still lacks comprehensive empirical evidence of a direct link between various flexible working arrangements and business performance, particularly in the UK.
+This study would be of interest in particular to Scotland given the geographical remoteness of some of its firm locations, which increases the challenges and opportunities of staff recruitment and retention (Miller et al., 2020), possibly exacerbating the impact on firms of this new legislation.
+Therefore, our study provides new evidence-based analysis to inform policymakers, senior managers/business owners, and academics about the potential implications of different types of working hour arrangements on firm's productivity and innovativeness, particularly in Scotland.
+This study not only contributes to the existing literature, but also offers insights for decision-makers tasked with addressing the complexities of staff recruitment, retention, and productivity and innovation enhancement.